srl295/cldr/docs/ldml/tr35-keyboards.md

 **Example**

-For example, consider deleting a Devanagari ksha:
+For example, consider deleting a Devanagari ksha क्श:

 While this character is made up of three codepoints, the following rule causes all three to be deleted by a single press of the backspace.